ExpediaGroup/shunting-yard/README.md

         replica-table:
           table-name: test_table_1

+### Orphaned data strategy

+Shunting Yard will invoke Circus Train's default [orphaned data strategy](https://github.com/HotelsDotCom/circus-train/#configuring-replication-and-housekeeping) which is to run the Housekeeping process to cleanup dereferenced snapshots.
+This means that Housekeeping configuration will need to be provided.

+To override this behaviour, the configuration parameter `orphaned-data-strategy` can be provided as follows:

+    table-replications:
+      - source-table:
+          database-name: source_database
+          table-name: test_table
+        replica-table:
+          database-name: replica_database
+          table-name: test_table_1
+    orphaned-data-strategy: NONE

+This will ensure that Shunting Yard only starts up Circus Train's replication module, and that no paths are added to a Housekeeping database.

+This is a necessary step if you want to use a different housekeeping mechanism for your orphaned data, eg. [Beekeeper](https://github.com/ExpediaGroup/beekeeper).

 ### Shunting Yard configuration reference
 The table below describes all the available configuration values for Shunting Yard.